Curriculum Intent

 Our aims within the Music Department are to:

-• Increase student understanding of musical concepts within a range of musical genres and develop appraisal skills
+• Increase student understanding of musical concepts within a wide range of musical genres and develop appraisal skills

 • Give all students the opportunity to compose their own music and develop their own sense of musical style